agga1/MOWNiT/lab3/README.md

+# Laboratory 3

+## 1 - Bisection method
+Implementation of bisection method for finding roots of continuous functions.
+## 2 - Newton–Raphson method
+Implementation of Newton–Raphson method for finding roots of continuous functions.
-# Laboratory 3 - Circuit Analysis
+## 3 - Circuit Analysis

-Algorithm calculating current flow in each edge of given circuit (represented as netwrokx graph, where resistance is represented as edge weight).
+Algorithm calculating current flow in given circuit (represented as netwrokx graph, where resistance is represented as edge weight).